Karn3003/Scilab6-Test-Toolbox/README.md

 3. How to write help for the added functions
 4. How to create a toolbox out of the above functions.

-NOTE: "thirdparty" directory had been added for you convinence.
+NOTE: "thirdparty" directory had been added for your convinence.

 This repository contains compiled library for matrix "transpose" function written in C.